 the work I do on the computer is called "spotting", removing unwanted dust, skin spots etc...

 NO, I certainly do not manipulate my images, it's against my religion!
 I do not do Fantasy Imagery.

 The beauty is everywhere, it is my job and duty to capture it for you.

 Do you stage photographs?

 I do not stage a wedding or event for photographic purposes.
-I do reportage or real life photography
+I do reportage or what we call real life photography.

 What makes a good photographer?

 It's a vast question but you have to go along with the essentials.
 Experience of course, but not always especially as you get on the ladder.
 Passion, motivation, knowledge, understanding, respect, creativity and distance at the same time.
 I always tell my clients that I am working on their behalf, or that we are working together on a project.
 If you meet a photographer with a strong ego, that's a bad sign.
 You want someone who listens, observes and becomes almost like a member of the family.
 You want to trust and rely on that person and he/she has to become your "third eye" Then, he/she has to perform on the day and deliver both quality AND quantity.
 This is for me a very strong point that most people seem to forget.
 Quantity as diversity, not repetition, is as important as quality.
 It is a mental and physical exercise that must be performed endlessly in order to deliver the best.